 The Company is exposed to changes in the price of gold which affects its earnings and cash flows.
 Changes in the price of gold will impact the profits and resulting cash flows of the company and could potentially impact the classification and amounts of certain liabilities, most notably the asset retirement obligation.

-As at September 30, 2012, the Company has no contracts or agreements in place to mitigate this price risk.
+As at December 31, 2012, the Company has no contracts or agreements in place to mitigate these price risks.

 OUTSTANDING SHARE DATA AS AT THE DATE OF THIS MD&A